AdobeDocs/target.pt-BR/help/c-target-mobile-app/mobile-send-activity-information-analytics.md

 1. Analise o objeto JSON.

-   Analise a resposta recebida do Target no retorno de chamada.
-Você pode usar NSJSONSerialization para analisar essa resposta e armazená-la em um diretório ou matriz.
+   Parse the response that came back from [!DNL Target] in the callback.
+You can use `NSJSONSerialization` to parse this response and store it in a dictionary or an array.

    Consulte a documentação [](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSJSONSerialization_Class/#//apple_ref/occ/clm/NSJSONSerialization/JSONObjectWithData:options:error) NSJSONSerialization para obter mais informações.

-1. Envie os dados ao Analytics.
+1. Envie os dados ao [!DNL Analytics].

-   Adicione as informações da atividade analisada (como `tntVal` na resposta acima) ao seu objeto de dados de contexto em uma chamada do Analytics.
-Essa chamada do Analytics contendo os dados de contexto pode ser disparada imediatamente ou por aguardar até o disparo da próxima chamada do Analytics.
+   Adicione as informações da atividade analisada (como `tntVal` na resposta acima) ao seu objeto de dados de contexto em uma chamada do [!DNL Analytics] This [!DNL Analytics] call containing the context data can be fired immediately or it can wait until the next [!DNL Analytics] call is fired.

    Por exemplo, essa chamada pode ser disparada no retorno da chamada `targetLoadRequest`: